junxit/us-congress-code/title-06/chapter-1/sec-124n.md

         - **(I)** protection of a National Special Security Event and Special Event Assessment Rating event;
         - **(II)** the provision of support to State, local, territorial, or tribal law enforcement, upon request of the chief executive officer of the State or territory, to ensure protection of people and property at mass gatherings, that is limited to a specified timeframe and location, within available resources, and without delegating any authority under this section to State, local, territorial, or tribal law enforcement; or
         - **(III)** protection of an active Federal law enforcement investigation, emergency response, or security function, that is limited to a specified timeframe and location; and 33 So in original.
 Probably should be “or”.
-      - **(iv)** missions authorized to be performed by the United States Coast Guard, including those described in clause (iii) as directed by the Secretary, and as further set forth in section 104 44 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14, and consistent with governing statutes, regulations, and orders issued by the Secretary of the Department in which the Coast Guard is operating.
+      - **(iv)** missions authorized to be performed by the United States Coast Guard, including those described in clause (iii) as directed by the Secretary, and as further set forth in section 104 44 See References in Text note below. of title 14, and consistent with governing statutes, regulations, and orders issued by the Secretary of the Department in which the Coast Guard is operating.
   - **(4)** The terms “electronic communication”, “intercept”, “oral communication”, and “wire communication” have the meaning 55 So in original.
 Probably should be “meanings”. given those terms in section 2510 of title 18.
   - **(5)** The term “homeland security or justice budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Secretary and the Attorney General in support of the budget for that fiscal year.
   - **(6)** For purposes of subsection (a), the term “personnel” means officers and employees of the Department of Homeland Security or the Department of Justice.